instana/go-sensor/docs/manual_instrumentation.md

 ### Correlating Spans

-If you want to have a combination between spans, that is, multiple spans correlated to each other to form a more elaborate trace, you can use the method `ot.ChildOf()` as one of the options for child spans.
+If you wish to define a relation for a span with respect to another span, so that multiple spans can be correlated to each other to form a more elaborate trace, you can use the method `ot.ChildOf()` as one of the options for child spans.

 ```go
 package main